 Add the cream cheese, shredded cheeses, jalapeno, green onion, sour cream, and mayonnaise to the medium bowl with the corn.

 Stir until well incorporated, scraping down the sides of the bowl as needed.

 Cover the bowl with plastic wrap or a lid.
 Place in the refrigerator and chill for at least 4 hours before serving.

 There are several things that you can serve up with this tasty summertime appetizer to shovel all that creamy goodness into your mouth.
 My personal favorite is tortilla chips or cucumber rounds.
 Both are great for dipping, but you can also serve little dollops of it on cucumber rounds for a fancy looking appetizer.

 Try lettuce boats for a low-carb take, or you can even serve this up in a bread bowl in place of the classic spinach artichoke app.

-For more dips for your party inspiration, here are some of our favorites:
+For more creamy dips for your party inspiration, here are some of our favorites:

 What occasion will you bring this dip recipe out for?
 Tell us in the comments below, and be sure to rate the recipe as well.

 Photos by Meghan Yager, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published on July 9, 2015.
 Last updated: June 30, 2020 at 9:47 am.
 With additional writing and editing by Meghan Yager and Allison Sidhu.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.